Skip to Content

 The stunning Piroa Falls is well worth a stop on your drive from Auckland to Paihia.

 Piroa Falls is a very popular spot for people to go swimming during the summer months, and there are several swimming holes along the walking track.
 As well as that, you will likely see many people jumping from the rocks surrounding the falls into the pool below it.
-But you should be careful if you choose to brave this as the rocks can be slippery.
+But you should be careful if you choose to brave this, as the rocks can be slippery.

-7. Waipu caves
+8. Waipu caves

 Glow worms in the Waipu Caves in New Zealand

-Glowworms look like a starry nights sky!
+Glow-worms look like a starry night sky!

-If you’ve ever wanted to see Glowworms then you simply must stop at Waipu Caves on the drive from Auckland to the Bay of Islands/Paihia.
+If you’ve ever wanted to see glow worms, then you simply must stop at Waipu Caves on the drive from Auckland to the Bay of Islands/Paihia.
 These caves are completely free to visit and super easy to access, starting only a few minutes from the car park.

 You can also walk a track in this area, but it really isn’t anything special in my opinion.
 I suggest just visiting the caves and then continuing on your road trip.

-Note: during really rainy weather the caves might fill with too much water to enter.
+Note: During really rainy weather, the caves might fill with too much water to enter.
 Be careful and enter at your own risk.

-8. Whangārei
+9. Whangārei

-Whangarei is the capital of Northland and is a tourist destination in its own right, with lots of hotels, restaurants, and fun activities on offer in this large coastal city.
 It’s a popular boating destination, thanks to the huge marina here that’s also home to several restaurants.
 You can go on a boat tour from here to popular nearby destinations like Tutukaka and Paihia.

 Kiwi North is a popular attraction within the city and is set on 25 hectares.
-It is home to Northland’s only kiwi sanctuary as well as Whangarei Museum, which holds more than 80,000 artifacts detailing the city’s unique history.
+It’s home to Northland’s only kiwi sanctuary as well as Whangarei Museum, which holds more than 80,000 artifacts detailing the city’s unique history.
 Whangarei Art Museum on Dent Street is another popular attraction in the city.

-One of the best things to do outside of Whangarei is to visit the popular Whangarei Falls, which stands tall at 26 meters and are just a 10-minute drive from the center of town.
+One of the best things to do outside of Whangarei is to visit the popular Whangarei Falls, which stands tall at 26 meters (85 ft) and are just a 10-minute drive from the center of town.
 There are viewing platforms at the top and bottom of the falls, which are the best spots to photograph the falls from.
-As well as that, there’s a lovely walking track at the base of the falls, which is a great spot to watch the sunset from.

-9. Twin Coast Discovery Highway (Tutukaka Coast, Whale Bay, Sandy Bay, etc)
+10. Twin Coast Discovery Highway (Tutukaka Coast, Whale Bay, Sandy Bay, etc)

 woman walks on the beach at Whale Bay, New Zealand